ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 # Motivation and Requirements
 Use cases involving the conveyance of claims, in particular, remote attestations
-{{-rats}} require a standardized data schema and format that can be trasferred and transported using different communication channels.
-As these are Claims, {{-cwt}} are a suitable format but how these Claims are secured depends on the deployment, the security capabilities of the device, as well as their software stack.
+{{-rats}} require a standardized data definition and encoding format that can be transferred and transported using different communication channels.
+As these are Claims, {{-cwt}} are a suitable format.
+However, the way these Claims are secured depends on the deployment, the security capabilities of the device, as well as their software stack.
 For example, a Claim may be securely stored and conveyed using the device's trusted execution environment or especially in some resource constrained environments the same process that provides the secure communication